Resume

 Harvard University

-- Mentored undergrad and early grad students on explainable AI, visualization, and LLM interpretability
+- Mentored undergraduate and early graduate students on explainable AI, visualization, and LLM interpretability

-- Results: three accepted workshop submissions and four papers in preparation
+- Three accepted workshop submissions and four papers in preparation

 Massive Activations in Language Reasoning Models: What Are They Good For?